cloudfoundry/ibm-websphere-liberty-buildpack/docs/util-repositories.md

 ## Usage

-The main class used when dealing with a repository is [`JavaBuildpack::Repository::ConfiguredItem`][].
+The main class used when dealing with a repository is [`LibertyBuildpack::Repository::ConfiguredItem`][].
 It provides a single method that is used to resolve a specific version and its URI.

 ```ruby
 # Finds an instance of the file based on the configuration.